Moving on In | Studio Flat Tour

-The chest of drawers holds boring things like underwear, PJs and jeans but the top has my perfumes, make-up, stationery, mirrors and jewellery.
+The chest of drawers holds boring things like underwear, PJs, and jeans but the top has my perfumes, make-up, stationery, mirrors, and jewelry.

-My trusty rabbit friend is back to guard my jewellery in my new flat.
+My trusty rabbit friend is back to guard my jewelry in my new flat.
 This gorgeous little stand holds all of my everyday earrings and watch.
 My necklaces hang off my bookcase.

 Desk and Dinner Table

 And last but not least we have my desk/dinner table.